Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 The `ContractEnv` type contains configuration values and websocket connections that are required to execute contracts written in CTL.
 The users should not construct it directly - `Contract.Config.ContractParams` should be used instead.

-For local development and testing, we provide `Contract.Config.testnetConfig` where all service hosts are set to `localhost` and the `logLevel` is set to `Trace`.
+For local development and testing, we provide `Contract.Config.testnetConfig` where all `CtlBackend` service hosts are set to `localhost` and the `logLevel` is set to `Trace`.

 It is **not recommended to directly construct or manipulate a `ContractEnv` yourself** as the process of making a new config initializes websockets.
 Instead, use `Contract.Monad.ContractParams` with `runContract`.